KitCatLoaf/SimpleYoutubeDownloader/README.md

 # How to use:
-The program will create a new folder to store downloaded files, it will go in the programs root folder.
+The program will create a new folder to store downloaded files, it will go in the program's root folder.
 1. Download Python (Check add to PATH box)
 2. Use "pip install pytubefix"
 3. Download downloader.py